uozuAho/pandemic_ddd/readme.md

 # todo
 - implement all game rules. left:
   - role special abilities
-    - researcher share knowledge:
-      - other player can take any card on their turn
-        - all commands
     - quarantine specialist: prevent cube placement and outbreaks in current city and neighbours
     - scientist: cure with 4 cards
     - contingency planner: